 Nicotine harms your oral health by restricting the flow of blood to your gums and soft tissues.
 This can lead to gum disease and tooth loss.

-3. Vegetable glycerin
+3. Vegetable Glycerin

 E-cigarettes contain vegetable glycerin and flavorings.
 Studies have shown that the vegetable glycerin and flavorings in e-cigs can affect the hardness of tooth enamel and increase the level of cavity-causing bacteria.

-4. Lithium batteries
+4. Lithium Batteries

 On rare occasions, lithium batteries in e-cigarettes and vape pens have overheated and exploded.
 Faulty batteries can lead to severe burns and damage to the mouth, teeth and gums.